nearai/house-of-stake-contracts/README.md

   merkle proof for the given account.
 Since RPC nodes return execution at the end of the block, the snapshot has be taken at the end of the block.
 - The merkle tree is used to store the current state of the veNEAR holders.
-Each account stores the timestamp when the account was last updated, the amount of locked NEAR, the amount of extra veNEAR that is accumulated during the lockup period up the updated timestamp, the delegated NEAR, the delegated veNEAR, and whether this account delegates to someone.
+Each account stores the timestamp when the account was last updated, the amount of locked NEAR, the amount of extra veNEAR accumulated during the lockup period up to the updated timestamp, the pooled NEAR and veNEAR delegated to this account by others, and the account's outgoing partial delegations (a list of `(delegate, bps)` entries; the undelegated remainder implicitly stays with the owner).
 This information is enough to calculate the current amount of veNEAR for the account.
 - The merkle tree also stores the global state, which includes the total amount of NEAR and veNEAR.
 During the snapshot, the global state is stored as well.
 - When user locks NEAR in the lockup, they immediately start to receive extra veNEAR for the new total locked NEAR